-The subject property has frontage on Baptiste Lake, which is a large cold-water Lake Trout lake, the western basin of which has been identified as at capacity for development.
+The subject property has frontage on Baptiste Lake, which is a large cold-water Lake Trout Lake, the western basin of which has been identified as at capacity for development.
 The fish community consists of several major fish species, including Lake Trout (Salvelinus namaycush), Black Crappie (Pomoxis nigromaculatus), Blue Gill (Lepomis macrochirus), Brown Bullhead (Ameiurus nebulosus), Burbot (Lota lota), Cisco (Coregonus artedi), Lake Whitefish (Coregonus clupeaformis), Largemouth Bass (Micropterus salmoides), Muskellunge (Esox masquinongy), Northern Pike (Esox lucius), Pumpkinseed (Lepomis gibbosus), Rock Bass (Ambloplites rupestris), Smallmouth Bass (Micropterus dolomieu), Walleye (Stizostedion vitreum), White Sucker (Catostomus commersonii), and Yellow Perch (Perca flavescens).

 During our site assessment, we reviewed the entire shoreline of the property to determine the type of nearshore fish habitat present, given the expected fish community.
 Habitat characteristics are consistent across the frontage.
-The nearshore habitat features fronting the shoreline of the subject property observed through the ice consist of a mix of gravel and sand substrates.
-Onshore slopes are gentle in the range of 0-5% in the area directly adjacent to the cottage.
+The nearshore habitat features fronting the shoreline of the subject property observed through the ice consist of a mix of sand and cobble substrates with cobble along the base of the shoreline slope.
+Onshore slopes are gentle in the range of 0-5% in the area between the shoreline slope and cottage and throughout the property generally.